pybeebee/588_final_project/README.md

 7. Use the generated dataset to instruction-tune LongT5-Base
 8. Evaluate the instruction-tuned model on a dataset of choice

+We walk through each of these steps below.

 ## Step 1.
 Download newshead data